krishauser/Klampt/Documentation/Manual-Installation.md

 TARGET_LINK_LIBRARIES(MyApp ${KLAMPT_LIBRARIES})
 ```
 5. Build your project in standard CMake fashion.
-6. [Note: you may need to set the cmake variable `BOOST_ROOT` to reflect your Boost installation path using the command line option `-DBOOST_ROOT=/path/to/boost` or via adding `BOOST_ROOT` in cmake-gui.]

 **Building Klamp't from source.** After following the instructions under the heading &quot;To build your own C++ applications that link to Klamp't&quot;, the standard CMake procedure should generate appropriate Visual Studio project files.